-On a busy week we have close to 25 appointments.
+On a busy week, we have close to 25 appointments.
 Our clients call us to evaluate antiques, fine art and jewelry.
-Most of these homeowners are either moving, or selling a house for a family member.
+Most of these homeowners are either moving or selling a house for a family member.
 A very common question is “What should we put in storage?”
 I almost always advise against using a storage unit.

 My family has been in the antique business for close to 50 years.
 The biggest issue our clients have is sentimentality.
 Even though they may never an item, they remember using it earlier in life.
-It also might have been a gift that they feel badly throwing away.
+It also might have been a gift that they feel bad throwing away.
 They feel attached to the item.
 The item ends up in a storage unit for years only to be junked in the end anyway.
 A good way to decide if a piece should be kept is if you plan on using the item in the immediate future.
-It’s best to use it within a couple months, not years.
+It’s best to use it within a couple of months, not years.

 If you are moving from a large home to an apartment, you may be tempted to keep items for other family members.
 Make sure these family members will use these items.
 Sometimes they tell you they will so that you don’t feel bad.
-Or they plan on taking them, but end up using something new.
+Or they plan on taking them but end up using something new.
 Furniture can be bought fairly cheaply these days.

 People may call us to look at what they have in storage.
 Sometimes we pick out two or three small items and the rest gets tossed.
 After paying thousands of dollars to store the items they usually don’t make much money when selling the contents.